heernaik014/Bioinformatics-Sequence-Analysis-Portfolio-/01_NCBI_GenBank_Retrieval/Q1_E_coli_Genome_Retrieval.md

-# Retrieval of E. coli K-12 Complete Genome from NCBI
+#Retrieval of the E. coli K-12 MG1655 Complete Genome from NCBI GenBank

 ## Task
 Retrieve the complete genome sequence of *Escherichia coli* K-12 strain MG1655 from the NCBI GenBank nucleotide database and obtain the sequence in FASTA format.